NeKzor/autorender/README.md

 In [production](#production) the client code will be compiled into a single executable which should also be tested:

-- Compile the binary for your OS with `deno task client:compile:<linux|windows>`
+- Compile the binary: `deno task compile`
-- Run the binary in developer mode with `./src/client/bin/autorenderclient --dev`
+- Run the binary in developer mode: `./src/client/bin/autorenderclient --dev`

 [logged in account]: #user-setup